sam1am/anyapk/README.md

 ## License

-This project is open source.
+This project is open source under the Apache 2.0 license.
 Use it, modify it, share it.
 Free software for free people.

 ## Contributing